Higher Education Act 2004: Background and political importance

 The Bill faced further opposition as it progressed through Parliament.
 There was some controversy regarding the appointment of mainly loyalist MPs to the Standing Committee assigned to review the Bill.
 Of the 16 Labour MPs on the committee, only one voted against the government at second reading, and one abstained, suggesting that little criticism was likely during this stage.
 It then returned to the floor of the Commons for the Report stage.
 The main opposition to the bill from Labour backbenchers concerned the "variable" or "top-up" fees, therefore an amendment tabled at Report stage to remove references to these variable fees appeared to have some chance of succeeding.
 In addition, some backbenchers were promised further concessions and changes to the Bill, and therefore voted in favour at the second reading.
 If these promises had been felt to have been broken, these members might well have vote against the Bill at third reading.

 Additionally, if the Bill had been successfully passed at third reading, it would have moved to the House of Lords, where the Government did not have a majority, and where for this particular Bill, the Salisbury Convention – according to which legislation included in the manifesto of the ruling party should not be opposed – would not have applied.
 This is because the policy was not included in the Labour party manifesto in 2001 – and some would argue it went against the line reading "We will not introduce top-up fees and have legislated to prevent them".
-Therefore, it is quite possible that the Lords would have rejected the bill outright, which would have meant that the government would have had to table the Bill again in the next session of Parliament, and would possibly have had to use the Parliament Acts 1911 and 1949 in order to force it through Parliament and gain Royal Assent.
+Therefore, it is quite possible that the Lords would have rejected the bill outright, which would have meant that the government would have had to table the Bill again in the next session of Parliament, and would possibly have had to use the Parliament Acts 1911 and 1949 in order to force it through Parliament and gain royal assent.
 Alternatively, the Lords could have passed a "wrecking amendment" which would have needed to be reversed by the House of Commons.

 Details of the proposed changes to funding

-The Act incorporates several key changes to the financial arrangements of higher education students, including many additional terms that were added to convince those who opposed earlier drafts.
+The Act incorporates several key changes to the financial arrangements of higher education students, including multiple additional terms that were added to convince those who opposed earlier drafts.
 The changes took effect in 2006, and apply to England and Wales.